-If you've lived in the U.S. illegally but become eligible for a family-based green card, you have probably discovered a problem: When the date finally comes for your green card interview, you'll need to leave the U.S. for a U.S. consulate in your home country—but the consular officer might blocked your return based on your past time spent in the U.S. unlawfully.
-One solution to this trap is what's called a "provisional waiver" (or "stateside waiver") of the unlawful presence ground of inadmissibility.
+If you've lived in the United States after entering or staying illegally but become eligible for a family-based green card, you might have realized that you face a major legal barrier to actually immigrating: When the date comes for your green card interview, you'll need to leave the U.S. for a U.S. consulate in your home country (because your illegal entry probably makes you ineligible to use the U.S.-based "adjustment of status" application procedure).
+But the officer you meet at the U.S. consulate might deny your immigrant visa and block your return based on your past unlawful time spent in the United States.

-(For a full discussion of the underlying problem, see Consequences of Unlawful Presence in the U.S.—Three- and Ten-Year Time Bars.)
+(For a full discussion of the underlying problem for people who have lived in the United States without immigration papers or permission, see Consequences of Unlawful Presence in the U.S.—Three- and Ten-Year Time Bars.)

-If the answer from USCIS is "no," you will at least find out while still in the U.S., not trapped outside for three or ten years.
+If the answer from USCIS regarding your waiver request is "no," you will at least find this news out while still in the United States, not trapped outside facing a bar of three or ten years on your return.
 You might even be able to reapply for the waiver.
-Or you can take a chance and leave the U.S. for a consular interview and present the waiver application there.
-This article discusses the scope of and limitations on eligibility.
+Or, you could take a chance and leave the United States for your consular interview and present the waiver application there (but should speak to an attorney before taking this risk).

 The other eligibility requirements are that the applicant be:

-The agency in charge of deciding on provisional stateside waiver applications is U.S. Citizenship and Immigration Services (USCIS), even if the applicant is in removal proceedings.
-Only applicants whose removal proceedings have been administratively closed and have not been recalendared, however, will be eligible to apply.
-After the USCIS approval of the waiver, they will need to obtain termination or dismissal of their cases by the immigration court before leaving the U.S. for their consular interview.
+The agency in charge of deciding on provisional waiver applications is USCIS even if the applicant is in removal (deportation) proceedings.
+Only applicants whose removal proceedings have been administratively closed and have not been re-calendared, however, will be eligible to apply.
+After USCIS approves the waiver, they will need to obtain termination or dismissal of their cases by the immigration court before leaving the U.S. for their consular interview.